MicrosoftDocs/azure-dev-docs/articles/java/identity-new/includes/enable-java-servlet-webapp-authz-role-entra-id-explore.md

 - The **Client ID** of the app
 - The **Client Secret**, which is a requirement for Confidential Client Applications
-- The **Azure AD Authority**, which includes your AAD tenant ID.
+- The **Microsoft Entra ID Authority**, which includes your AAD tenant ID.

-In this sample, these values are read from the [authentication.properties](src/main/resources/authentication.properties) file using a properties reader in the class [Config.java](src/main/java/com/microsoft/azuresamples/authentication/Config.java).
+In this sample, these values are read from the [authentication.properties](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/3-Authorization-II/roles/src/main/resources/authentication.properties) file using a properties reader in the class [Config.java](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/blob/main/3-Authorization-II/roles/src/main/java/com/microsoft/azuresamples/msal4j/helpers/Config.java).

 ### Step-by-step walkthrough

-1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on for our Azure Active Directory Tenant.
+1. The first step of the sign-in process is to send a request to the `/authorize` endpoint on for our Microsoft Entra ID Tenant.
 Our MSAL4J `ConfidentialClientApplication` instance is leveraged to construct an authorization request URL.
 Our app redirects the browser to this URL, which is where the user will sign in.

     ```Java
     final ConfidentialClientApplication client = getConfidentialClientInstance();